 Types of Antennas

-These are probably the ones you’re most familiar with, especially if you’ve had CBs before or are in the off road market.
+Fiberglass antennas are probably the ones you’re most familiar with, especially if you’ve had CBs before or are in the off-road market.
 Here you'll see a long, ¼” diameter fiberglass that sticks out.
 These always mount to the vehicle via a separate mount.
 They need to screw to the mount and they need a separate piece of coax cable to connect to the radio.

 The coil for these is at the top, another big advantage if you are using a soft-top jeep or a vehicle that doesn’t have a big ground plane since your antenna will use the metal from the vehicle to send a signal.
 The coil at the top really helps with performance.